andycroll/andycroll.com/_posts/2020/2020-02-02-calculate-a-mean-average-from-a-ruby-array.md

 end
 ```

-The results (on my laptop) show a 50× speed improvement when using the native `#sum` in the implementation.
-This is due to it being written into the language to provide exactly this sort of performance improvement.
+The results (on my laptop) show a 50× speed improvement when using the native `#sum`.
+This method was built into the language to provide exactly this sort of performance improvement.

 ```
 Calculating -------------------------------------